mpianrhko/Lyrics-Pronunciation-for-Hangul/README.md

 ---

+## Tech Stack 🛠️

+This app is built using the following technologies:

+### Backend:
+- **Google Generative AI (gemini-1.5-flash)**: To generate song lyrics, English-to-Hangul phonetic transliteration, and Korean translations.
+- **Python**: Core programming language for building the app.

+### Frontend:
+- **Streamlit**: A lightweight Python web framework for creating interactive and shareable web apps.

+### Environment & Dependency Management:
+- **python-dotenv**: To securely manage local environment variables during development.
+- **Streamlit Secrets Manager**: For securely storing API keys in a deployed environment.

+### Hosting:
+- **Streamlit Community Cloud**: Free and simple platform for hosting Streamlit apps.

+---

 ## Acknowledgments 🙏

 Special thanks to:
 - **Google Generative AI** for powering the app's natural language processing capabilities.
 - **Streamlit** for providing an easy-to-use web app framework.
+- This project is dedicated to my maternal grandfather, who wanted to learn and sing in English.
+His enthusiasm for learning inspired me to create this app.

 ---